ekhadley/lrm/README.md

         - training a chat model using this
             - sft? dpo?
 How exactly does the training scheme effect what the model is expected to learn or is incentivized to do?
                 - I assume that whatever an AI completion rater is picking up on is also already represented linearly in the subject model and we are just promoting that direction or close to it during fting. so the probe can basically do the same thing?

-    - since all i really care about is the raw ratings, I realy should be using the unbinarized dataset, rather than the binarized winner/loser dataset

 - I trained a nonlinear probe, it was not better than the probe and a bit slower so yeah.
 Sticking with linear.